Create, Conserve, Protect…

 The monarch migration is truly one of the world’s greatest natural wonders yet it is threatened by habitat loss at overwintering grounds in Mexico and throughout breeding areas in the United States and Canada.
 Monarch butterflies have declined an average of 80% over the past 20 years.
 From the 1990’s to the 2020 winter count, the Eastern Monarch population has declined from 1 billion to 155 million butterflies.

-Reasons for the decline: According to Dr. Chip Taylor, Director of Monarch Watch (monarchwatch.org), “We are losing habitat in this country at a rapid pace of 6,000 acres per day, or a loss of 2.2 million acres per year.
+According to Dr. Chip Taylor, “We are losing habitat in this country at a rapid pace of 6,000 acres per day, or a loss of 2.2 million acres per year.
 Further, the overuse of herbicides along roadsides and elsewhere is turning diverse areas that support Monarchs, pollinators, and other wildlife into grass-filled landscapes that support very few species.
 The adoption of genetically modified soybean and corn have further reduced Monarch habitat.
 Climate change impacts Monarch Butterfly migration patterns and, in turn, their survival.
 Not only does climate change influence climate cues that Monarchs use to navigate and begin their migration, but it also impacts their food sources and overwintering habitats.
 If these trends continue, Monarchs are certain to decline, threatening the very existence of their magnificent migration.”

 Whether monarchs rebound this year will depend on the number of returning monarch females, nectar and host plant availability, March and early April temperatures, and then the conditions from May to September.